 29. Buy plates, bowls and other ceramics

 One of the great things about Hong Kong is the shopping.
 If you love ceramics, then you’re about to have a field day.
-There are loads of shops selling plates, vases, bowls and everything else you can image.
-Find out more about buying ceramics in Hong Kong here.
+There are loads of shops selling plates, vases, bowls and everything else you can imagine.

 30. Man Mo Temple